-Dorm and designated modular unit residents receive free voicemail service.
-The voicemail system functions similarly to an answering machine with additional enhanced features.
-The voice mail system can record messages while the phone is engaged, has the ability to save or delete individual messages, and provides remote message retrieval.
+Residence hall and designated modular unit residents receive free voicemail service.
+The voicemail system functions similarly to an answering machine with additional features such as recording messages while the phone is engaged, saving or deleting individual messages, and providing remote message retrieval.
 To access voicemail from an on-campus phone, dial Ext.
 3750.
-Because the size of the university's voicemail capacity is limited, voicemail messages (new or unsaved) will only be held in a mailbox for a maximum of seven days.
+Because the size of the university's voicemail capacity is limited, voicemail messages (new or saved) are held for a maximum of seven days.
 Re-saving a message will not extend this time.

-Residents will receive a personal extension mailbox separate from their roommate, providing privacy for each user.
-From off campus, students may retrieve messages by dialing (626) 815-3888 and entering their four-digit extension and personalized password (established upon initial set up of the voice mail system).
+Residents can create a personal extension mailbox separate from their roommate, providing privacy for each user.
+From off campus, students may retrieve messages by dialing (626) 815-3888 and entering their four-digit extension and personalized password.
+For more information on voicemail setup and use, please contact the IMT Support Desk at (626) 815-5050 or Ext.
+5050.